 vehicle and vessel licenses and registrations

-Both federal agencies like the U.S. Coast Guard and state agencies such as the California Department of Motor Vehicles have databases of registered ships and boats.
+Federal agencies like the U.S. Coast Guard and state agencies such as the California Department of Motor Vehicles have databases of registered ships and boats.

 The National Transportation Safety Board also tracks accidents involving marine vessels.